 It's also important not to give in too often to those pregnancy cravings if you have

 a sweet tooth.
 Try to limit your intake of sugary, sticky, sweet treats.
-Instead,
+Instead choose

-choose crunchy fresh fruits and vegetables and other nutritious foods that are less
+crunchy fresh fruits and vegetables and other nutritious foods that are less likely

-likely to cause tooth decay.
-If you do treat yourself to dessert, make sure to brush
+to cause tooth decay.
+If you do treat yourself to dessert, make sure to brush and

 Protecting baby's teeth

-Your prenatal trips to the dentist are also a great opportunity to talk about the
+Your prenatal trips to the dentist are also a great time to talk about the best ways

-best ways to care for your new baby's teeth.
-Ask your dentist how and when to start
+to care for your new baby's teeth.
+Ask your dentist how and when to start brushing

-brushing your baby's teeth and gums.
-Also ask about avoiding habits that can transmit
+your baby's teeth and gums.
+Also ask about staying away from habits that can spread

 bacteria to baby's mouth.
-These include putting a pacifier, spoon, or bottle nipple
+For instance, don't put a pacifier, spoon, or bottle nipple

 the risk for cavities, tooth decay, and gum disease.
 This will help your baby's dental